 Trek through wide yak pastures and beautiful snow clad mountains.
+Today you will be crossing Nyile La pass at 4890m.
 As you approach the Lingshi basin, the breathtaking view of the Lingshi Dzong can be seen.
 The Tsarim Gang mountain and its glaciers rise up at the north end of the valley.
-Camp near the stone shelter for travellers.
+Camp near the stone shelter for travelers.

 Day 07.
 Lingshi – Chebisa